9-Day Southwest USA Road Trip Itinerary

 Our first In-N-Out burger experience.

-We decided to eat at Panera, located next to our hotel, for dinner and enjoy a swim in the pool before our full day at Disneyland tomorrow.
+For dinner we ate at Panera, located next to our hotel, and enjoyed a swim in the pool before our full day at Disneyland tomorrow.

 Day 5: Disneyland and California Adventure